Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 What Is HTML?

-HyperText Markup Language (HTML) is a markup language, not a programming language.
+Hypertext Markup Language (HTML) is a markup language, not a programming language.
 That means it primarily governs the appearance of content, while programming languages direct the actions of a variety of technological tools, and are more advanced and interactive in nature than HTML.
 But that doesn’t make HTML any less important in the operation of online tools.

 Hypertext is text that links to other text, and a markup language is a coding language used to create a series of instructions that guide the style and setup of a web page or online application.
 Through a series of characters or spaces called elements, HTML dictates how text and other items on a web page look or act.
 A string of HTML elements forms a complete HTML-driven web page.